Mission 1, Level 1: Why Play This Game?

 Tools: You don’t need many or any.
 A little bit of money can bring some treats.
 Or, you can share a new tool that’s a kick.

-43) Understanding the five elements of MR PET will increase your ability to play the game more effectively.
+39) Understanding the five elements of MR PET will increase your ability to play the game more effectively.
 In competitive games, understanding MR PET leads to more wins.
 In a cooperative game, it will allow you to keep the game going longer.
 If it’s your game, you can change a rule, or even your mission, to see what works better for you.
 In other words, it’s experiment and modify.
 Isn’t that an upgrade from “trial and error?”
 Remember how many times you fell in figuring out how to keep your physical balance?

-Mission: Figuring out what to do after school
+Mission: Figuring out what to do after completing school

-Tools: What tools make do you have?
+44) Tools: What tools do you have?
 How skillful are you with them?
-How much more do they allow you to accomplish?
+What do they allow you to accomplish?
 Are there any other tools you may need that will propel your story forward?

 45) What happens when you feel stuck and unhappy?
 What you repeat in your mind may not be in your best interest.
 How can you change that mood?

 Here’s a universal system that offers relief.
 Seeing your situation as a game that has rules, players, environments, and tools is a start.
 Since every game has a mission or objective, If you don’t like the game you’re playing, is it possible to change an element of the game–either the rules, tools, players, environment or even the mission?

 For instance, changing your environment can morph the current game into a more pleasant one.
 If you like basketball but the court where you’re playing has a bunch of bullies there, can you find another?
 Sometimes, a new environment will be thrust upon you.
 How would you deal if you found yourself on a new planet?
 Our man Vin is dealing with exactly that.